 4.3.5 Organizational Values and Leadership

 CSR implementation is also driven because of the company’s objectives and values.
 The interviews analysis show that organizational leadership is a factor that influences the company’s decision to implement CSR.
 According to respondent 8, his company adopted CSR because of “Company’s leadership”.
-Most of the respondents believed it is the company’s leadership which drives the companies CSR, because if the leadership is motivated to implement the CSR, they would ensure that their employees have enough resources to make it a success.
+Most of the respondents believed it is the company’s leadership which drives the companies CSR, because if the leadership is motivated to implement CSR, they would ensure that their employees have enough resources to make it a success.
 It was seen that companies have been working towards the philanthropic aspect of CSR from the time of the inception of the company.
 These companies have been participating in global forums to keep up to date on the new developments and challenges that are likely to come in the coming time. respondent 4 mentioned that even when their company was going through crisis, the company’s owner made sure that all its employees have appraisals that year and have their salaries on time.
 This shows that leadership of the company is a deciding factor of company’s implementation of CSR polices.
 Also, the respondent 3 stated that their company’s CEO believes in a sustainable lifestyle and tries to implement little things in workplace to do his part and they believe in equal opportunity for all.
 Respondent 1 asserts that company 1 adopted CSR in accordance with its mission, values, and objectives.
 Likewise, Respondent 1 mentioned, “CSR isn't a particular program, it's what we do every day, maximizing positive impact and minimizing negative impact.”
 Respondent 6 and Respondent 9 also agree that their companies have primarily implemented CSR because of organizational goals, objectives, and values.

 Based on the interview results, it has been revealed that company’s internal policies and values by their leadership focus on inducing change within the organization and thus, act as driver of CSR.
 This verifies with research proposition 8, organization’s internal policies and values act as driver of CSR.